lsst/pipe_base/doc/lsst.pipe.base/command-line-task-argument-reference.rst

    **Backup and then overwrite existing package version provenance.**

-   Normally a command line task checks that the Science Pipelines package versions are the same as for previous executions that wrote to an output repository or rerun.
+   Normally a command-line task checks that the Science Pipelines package versions are the same as for previous executions that wrote to an output repository or rerun.
    This argument disables this check, which may be useful for development.

    This argument is safe with :option:`-j` multiprocessing, but not necessarily with other forms of parallel execution.